Big Book Q&A

 The Vicious Cycle

-- The writer of “The Vicious Cycle” was the first self-proclaimed agnostic to join AA.
+- The writer of “The Vicious Cycle” was the first self-proclaimed atheist to join AA.
 What was his name? – Jim B.

 - P226 L19: He and “Hank” became leaders of the pro-psychology group against the pro-religion group led by an old friend and schoolmate mentioned in the story.
 Who is this man? – Fitz M.

-- The most contentious character in the group, our agnostic was about to be expelled when he pulled out a copy of the BB and pointed to the text of what would become one of the 12 Traditions.
+- The most contentious character in the group, our agnostic was about to be expelled when he pulled out a copy of the Big Book's preface and pointed to the text of what would become one of the 12 Traditions.
 Which tradition was this? – The 3rd Tradition

 - Later, when the 12&12 is published and this story is told in that Tradition, he’s identified by another name.
 What name is this? – Ed